webmeshproj/webmesh/README.md

 ## Special Thanks

-The developers of [rqlite](https://github.com/rqlite/rqlite) for inspiration on managing a distributed to SQLite.
+The developers of [rqlite](https://github.com/rqlite/rqlite) for inspiration on managing a distributed database.

 The incredible work done by the [pion](https://github.com/pion/webrtc) team for WebRTC in Go.